 Medina Spirit and Midnight Bourbon set the pace for most of the race, but Rombauer passed both horses down the stretch to pull off the victory at the 146th Preakness Stakes at Pimlico Race Course May 15.

 Rombauer’s win was the first Triple Crown victory for jockey Flavien Prat and trainer Michael McCarthy.
-Pratt began his career racing in his native France, but he began racing full time in North America in 2015.
+Prat began his career racing in his native France, but he began racing full time in North America in 2015.

 “To be honest, when I left France, it was to do better than what I was doing in France,” Prat said in an interview with NBC after his Preakness victory. “… The Triple Crown, I didn’t know much about it.
 Since I’m here, I realize how important it is.
 There’s so much history behind these races.
 To win one, it’s amazing.
 To win the Preakness, it’s even better.”